 The government-wide financial statements (i.e., statement of net position and the statement of activities) display information about the reporting entity as a whole.
 They include all funds of the reporting entity except fiduciary funds.
-The governmental activities generally are financed through administrative fees paid by members.
+The governmental activities are financed by administrative fees paid by members and operating transfers from the fiduciary fund's Operating Budget Stabilization Fund.